motters/executor/readme.md

 This program is to create an easy, secure method of executing OS commands.

-The goal is to be able to configure and control an OS with simple **modular** configufation packages that can be installed and unintalled.
+The goal is to be able to configure and control an OS with simple **modular** configuration packages that can be installed and uninstalled.

 ## Greater Security

-The program gives greater secuirty by using a white list approach to the avaiable commands that can be ran by each package.
+The program gives greater security by using a white list approach to the available commands that can be ran by each package.

-When installing addtional modules into executor the server admin will be shown the commands that the command package requires to perfrom its actions, this can then be confirmed or denied (Like apps on phones).
+When installing additional modules into executor the server admin will be shown the commands that the command package requires performing its actions, this can then be confirmed or denied (Like apps on phones).

-## Exexuting Commands
+## Executor Commands

-As commands packages are installed they can be accessed via the commands prompt or by an interal running service.
+As commands packages are installed they can be accessed via the commands prompt or by an internal running service.

 ## Installs and Updates

-Exector is not only designed as a gateway to running commands but also design to manage system packages.
+Executor is not only designed as a gateway to running commands but also design to manage system packages.

-For example a system package can be wrote for MYSQL.
+For example, a system package can be wrote for MYSQL.
 This would cover installing MYSQL and managing updates published by the author.

 ## Executor Packages

-Executor packages are made by simple json files
+Executor packages are made by simple JSON files

 ### Package File